vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 describe many mudris 1127

 28; Tantrika works provide that Mudrās should be practi sed secretly under corer of a garment and not in presence of inany people 11:23-26 ; Yoya works describe various Mudras, er.
-Hathayogapradipikā desc ribes ten, Gheraplasamhita 25, Sivasambitā ten as the best
+Hathayogapradipikā desc ribes ten, Gheraplasamhita 25, Śivasambitā ten as the best

 1127.
 Mudrālakṣaṇa, a work on Mudrās ; appropriate to Viṣṇu aud other